tora20/tora20/README.md

 ## Hello, I am Toya Ora, a dual degree bachelors student with a Psychology degree from Colorado College and a Computer Science degree at Columbia University.
 Some of my interests include Virtual and Augmented Reality, UI Design and AI.
 In my leisure time, I enjoy walks and jogs by the beach.
 Fun fact: I have participated in the Walk for Hunger and did a 20 mile walk in the greater Boston area.

-An "About me" section that describes your work and interests Contributions you're proud of, and context about those contributions Guidance for getting help in communities where you're involved

 <!--

+An "About me" section that describes your work and interests Contributions you're proud of, and context about those contributions Guidance for gtting help in communities where you're involved

 **tora20/tora20** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: